JanHerca/urantiapedia/output/wikijs/en/article/IUA_Tidings/IUA_2021_ibero_american_urantiathon_november21.md

 1\.
 The personal preparation of everyone who wants to serve the revelation by following in the footsteps of Jesus in his spiritual development, growth, and progress, a study of the truth, worshipful communion with God, the acquisition of living faith through his experience with his inner Adjuster, and his human growth.
 The life of Jesus is the wonderful example that sincere believers should follow in their own lives.

 2\.
-Dedicate ourselves to serve, individually and in groups, with true altruism and growing wisdom, using the organizational methods and procedures of Jesus, financing the activities through donations from people sympathetic to the movement, giving free access to the places where the teachings are shared, teaching the truth with spiritual power and wisdom as our teacher of old declared_: “Not in word only but also in power and in the Holy Spirit”_ [[UB 34:6.6](/en/The_Urantia_Book/34#p6_6)].
+Dedicate ourselves to serve, individually and in groups, with true altruism and growing wisdom, using the organizational methods and procedures of Jesus, financing the activities through donations from people sympathetic to the movement, giving free access to the places where the teachings are shared, teaching the truth with spiritual power and wisdom as our teacher of old declared_: “Not in word only but also in power and in the Holy Spirit”_ <a id="a215_452"></a>[[UB 34:6.6](/en/The_Urantia_Book/34#p6_6)].

-After Pentecost, we can say, “Not in word only but also in power and in the Spirit of Truth,” because Jesus said, “_… this Spirit of Truth will become your power-multiplying fulcrum”_ [[UB 178:1.6](/en/The_Urantia_Book/178#p1_6)].
+After Pentecost, we can say, “Not in word only but also in power and in the Spirit of Truth,” because Jesus said, “_… this Spirit of Truth will become your power-multiplying fulcrum”_ <a id="a217_184"></a>[[UB 178:1.6](/en/The_Urantia_Book/178#p1_6)].
 This is the spiritual power to do spiritual work, do good, serve with love, live doing the will of the Father, honor and glorify him, and love our brethren.
 We must also pay attention to Jesus’ didactic methods and his living knowledge of divine truth.

-> Said Jesus that night as they went to their rest: “Freely have you received; therefore freely should you give of the truth of heaven, and in the giving will this truth multiply and show forth the increasing light of saving grace, even as you minister it. [[UB 176:3.10](/en/The_Urantia_Book/176#p3_10)]
+> Said Jesus that night as they went to their rest: “Freely have you received; therefore freely should you give of the truth of heaven, and in the giving will this truth multiply and show forth the increasing light of saving grace, even as you minister it. <a id="a219_257"></a>[[UB 176:3.10](/en/The_Urantia_Book/176#p3_10)]

 As we give the Father’s truth in this way, there is a multiplication of his growing light of saving grace as we minister it.